Determining plane curve singularities from its polars: Tracking the behaviour of the invariant quotients

 We now focus on the relation between the values and the heights.

-\begin{pro} Let $p \in \caN_O$ be a base point of $\caJ(\xi)$ or satellite of one of them (or more generally, such that $\caK(p) \cap \caN_O(\eta) = \{O\}$).
-Then the inequality $v_p(\xi) \leq m_p$ holds, with equality if and only if the total transforms $\bar{\xi}_p$ and $\bar{\eta}_p$ at $p$ have non-homothetical tangent cones (counting multiplicities, or equivalently, considered as divisors on $E_p$, the first neighbourhood of $p$). \end{pro} \begin{proof} The proof is based on the algorithm given in Section 10 of \cite{Cas07} to compute the trunk of a morphism.
+\begin{pro} Keeping the hypothesis of Lemma \ref{alternativa-I(p)}, the inequality $v_p(\xi) \leq m_p$ holds, with equality if and only if the total transforms $\bar{\xi}_p$ and $\bar{\eta}_p$ at $p$ have non-homothetical tangent cones (counting multiplicities, or equivalently, considered as divisors on $E_p$, the first neighbourhood of $p$). \end{pro} \begin{proof} The proof is based on the algorithm given in \cite[Section 10]{Cas07} to compute the trunk of a morphism.
 This algorithm produces a sequence of pencils whose clusters of base points have strictly increasing heights (the definition of the height of a trunk works for any multiple of an irreducible cluster).
 It is immediate to check that the cluster in the first step of this algorithm has height exactly $v_p(\xi) = o(\varphi_p^*(u))$, and that the algorithm stops after this first step if and only if the initial forms of $\varphi_p^*(u)$ and $\varphi_p^*(v)$ are non-homothetical, which is equivalent to the total transforms $\bar{\xi}_p$ and $\bar{\eta}_p$ at $p$ having non-homothetical tangent cones. \end{proof}

 We are now ready to state the main results relating the values and the heights: